-Brexit in play: May's job on the line as parliament tries multiple choice
+Brexit in play: parliament tries multiple choice as May's job on the line

 The Sun newspaper said Graham Brady, chairman of the 1922 Committee, told May the party’s lawmakers want her to set out a timetable to quit before the summer.

-As Brexit supporters came behind her deal, it was unclear how the DUP would vote.
+As Brexit supporters came behind her deal, the DUP said it was not willing to risk the integrity of the United Kingdom.

-“I am now willing to support it if the Democratic Unionist Party does,” Rees-Mogg wrote in the Daily Mail.
-Boris Johnson, who led the Brexit campaign, indicated he could come behind the deal if May gave an exit date.
+“I am now willing to support it if the Democratic Unionist Party does,” Rees-Mogg said.
+Boris Johnson indicated he could come behind the deal if May gave an exit date.

 If May does not get the deal approved this week, London will have until April 12 to offer a new plan or decide to leave without a treaty.
 If she can get it approved this week, a departure date of May 22 will apply.